ricardoamartinez/arc-universal-constructor/README.md

 ## Current Limitations

-1. **Action Parameters**: Operations like MOVE_ARM use hardcoded parameters.
-The model can't learn custom movement distances.
+1. ~~**Action Parameters**: Operations like MOVE_ARM use hardcoded parameters.
+The model can't learn custom movement distances.~~ ✅ FIXED: All actions now have learnable parameters.

-2. **No Real Branching**: BRANCH_IF_EMPTY exists but doesn't actually branch execution flow.
+2. ~~**No Real Branching**: BRANCH_IF_EMPTY exists but doesn't actually branch execution flow.~~ ✅ FIXED: True PC-based execution with jumps and conditionals.

 3. **Macro System**: Macro discovery works but macros are just stored sequences, not parameterized functions.